 If activation of variant labels is possible between application rounds, an additional “con” would be the string similarity review would have to be done at any point in time.
 However, the EPDP Team has not agreed on whether activation requests between rounds are allowed.

 When there are multiple rounds and if there is overlap in timing of evaluation processes, the string similarity review of variant labels may not be that simple.
 A consideration is needed regarding the specific rules applied across rounds that govern how activation of variants by ROs is prioritized.
 SubPro also has addressed the prioritization of applications where there may be overlapping rounds.

+Comments supporting this level include:

+Support this option if variants can only be requested inside application rounds.

+This level is sufficient because it is a safeguard against allocating variants that would be confusable to other strings allocated.
+No need to check any future potential confusability of labels as that would only unnecessarily restrict the DNS space.

+Level 1 entails the least similarity work and the lowest cost.
+The only drawback is that if an entity does not apply for an allocatable variant initially it might not be able to get it later.
+If the applicant is aware of this potential consequence, it can apply for all the allocatable variants it wants at the outset.

 Discussion of Level 2 - Primary + All Allocatable Variants: